coreygarcia/collegeCourses/README.md

 * GET http://localhost:8080/student/
 * GET http://localhost:8080/course/

-* Note: tests are ran when you perform the above build ($ ./gradlew build)
+* note: tests are ran when you perform the above build ($ ./gradlew build)
-* Can also view results in collegeCourses/build/reports/tests/test/index.html
+* can also view results in collegeCourses/build/reports/tests/test/index.html